kristiyanto/P3/README.md

 #### Label-Free/SpectrumCount Quantification
 This container compute proteomics quantification for Label-Free proteomics raw data, using [MSnbase](http://bioconductor.org/packages/release/bioc/html/MSnbase.html).
 Input: raw files (```*.mzml```, ```*.mgf```, ```*.mzxml```, ```*.ms2```, ```*.pkl```) and idenfification files (```*.mzid```).
 Output: ```LabelFreeQuant.txt``` a tab deliminated file with the protein names and the spectrum counts, and ```evalue.txt``` a tab deliminated file of the evalue of the spectrums for further analysis.

+More detailed information about the pipeline is available [here](scquant/MANUAL/).

 To run the container:
 ```
 docker pull kristiyanto/p3:scquant
 docker run --rm -v /c/Users/path/to/files:/root/data kristiyanto/p3:scquant
 ```

 #### Label-Free/SpectrumCount (Full Pipeline)